annahosanna/reactor-http3-experiment/README.md

 3. Still do not know which QUIC token handler is in use (Netty QUIC includes an insecure token handler, so I do not know if a secure token handler is in use).
 4. I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.
 Adding `link` to the header as in `<!DOCTYPE html><html><head><link rel="icon" href="data:,"/></head><body></body></html>` also prevents it from loading.
+5. Errors and Warnings: I was receiving various SSL negotiation and aggregate LEAK errors.
+Once I filtered that asString() was returning a value the errors went away.
+Checking for nulls seems pretty obvious; however, some of the methods have arguments that assume there is data to act on - so stopping the pipeline early is important.

 ## Basics of HTTP/3